-High School Equivalency Diploma – Candidates for admission who hold a recognized high school equivalency diploma (GED) must have a minimum total score of at least 3,000, with a minimum score of 410 on each individual part of the test.
-An applicant who has taken the GED scoring less than 3,000 may be eligible for admission as a non-degree student.
+High School Equivalency Diploma – Candidates for admission who scores equivalent to an 80% on a state-issued high school equivalency exam (e.g. GED, TASC, HiSET); An applicant who has taken the GED scoring less than an 80% may be eligible for admission as a non-degree student.
 Applicants must submit official test scores and a diploma (photocopies are not accepted) to the Office of Undergraduate Admission.

 Note: Pace does not offer preparation courses for the GED.